 Policy Regarding Missed Tests: The privilege of taking a make-up test will only be granted in cases where there is legitimate, university-approved evidence of very serious illness or family emergency.
 Three types of documentation are considered "official": a Verification of Student Illness or Injury form, a college registrar's letter, and a letter from Accessibility Services.
-Excuses like "workloads, stress, work," and so on are not acceptable.
+Excuses like "workloads, stress, work, bad weather" and so on are not acceptable.
 Students must provide official documentation that is dated on the day of or day before the test (not after the test).
 Do not write the test and then later request a make-up or accommodation.
 If you miss the test, you must email me within 48 hours of the test that includes the scanned official documentation (fully legible and complete with contact information).
-There will be one (1) date for all make-up tests: Tuesday August 13th from 3:10 - 5:00 (no exceptions).
+There will be one (1) date for all make-up tests: Friday April 4th from 3:10 - 5:00 (no exceptions).
 I am strict about make-up tests to insure that the process is fair for all students.
-Students having academic- or health-related problems during the course should seek immediate guidance from their advisor, registrar, or other support services on campus.
+Students having serious academic-, personal- or health-related problems during the semester should seek immediate guidance from their advisor, registrar, or other support services on campus before these problems interfere with course requirements.